Prepare Exchange resources

 iisreset

-Set up required permissions
+Set up the required permissions

 The service account that is used to scan Exchange requires the following access rights: